 Cycle Ontario caters the recreational cyclist, if this is your market then we have their collective ear and can get your message out.
-Our website gets 200,000+ visits per year, we have a very large Social Media presence - Facebook, Twitter, Tumblr, LinkedIn, Pintrest, Instagram.
-So here is the pitch Cycle Ontario is offering advertising on...
+Our website gets 200,000+ visits per year, we have a very large Social Media presence - Facebook, Twitter, Tumblr, LinkedIn, Pinterest, Instagram.
+So here is the pitch Cycle Ontario is offering...

 Scarborough, Ontario, located in the eastern part of the city of Toronto was almagamated with the city in 1998.
 The region is culturally diverse, with the vast majority of residents having arrived as immigrants in the last forty years.